-All billed services shall be itemized on the appropriate billing form as set forth in Rule 16-7(A) and (B), and shall include applicable billing codes and modifiers from the fee schedule.
-Currently national provider identification (NPI) numbers are not required for workers' compensation bills.
+All billed services shall be itemized on the appropriate billing form as set forth in 16-7(A) and (B), and shall include applicable billing codes and modifiers from the Medical Fee Schedule.
+National provider identification (NPI) numbers are required for workers' compensation bills; providers who cannot obtain NPI numbers are exempt from this requirement.
+When billing on a CMS-1500(08/05), the NPI should be that of the rendering provider at the line level whenever possible.